North Korea: Leadership of Kim Jong Il

-21st century

-The international environment changed once George W. Bush became U.S. President in 2001.
-His administration rejected South Korea's Sunshine Policy and the Agreed Framework.
-Bush included North Korea in his axis of evil in his 2002 State of the Union address.
+North Korea promised to halt its development of nuclear weapons under the Agreed Framework, signed in 1994.
+South Korea began to engage with the North as part of its Sunshine Policy.
+Kim Jong Il instituted a policy called Songun, or "military first".
+The international environment changed once George W. Bush became U.S. President in 2001, whose administration rejected South Korea's Sunshine Policy and the Agreed Framework.
+Bush included North Korea in his axis of evil in his 2002 State of the Union Address.
 The U.S. government accordingly treated North Korea as a rogue state, while North Korea redoubled its efforts to acquire nuclear weapons.
 On 9 October 2006, North Korea announced it had conducted its first nuclear weapons test.

 U.S. President Barack Obama adopted a policy of "strategic patience", resisting making deals with North Korea.
-Tensions with South Korea and the United States increased in 2010 with the sinking of the South Korean warship Cheonan and North Korea's shelling of Yeonpyeong Island.
+Tensions with South Korea and the United States increased in 2010 with the sinking of the South Korean warship Cheonan and North Korea's bombardment of Yeonpyeongdo.

+Leadership of Kim Jong Un

-On 17 December 2011, Kim Jong-il died from a heart attack.
-His youngest son Kim Jong-un was announced as his successor.
+On 17 December 2011, Kim Jong Il died from a heart attack.
+His youngest son Kim Jong Un was announced as his successor.
 In the face of international condemnation, North Korea continued to develop its nuclear arsenal, possibly including a hydrogen bomb and a missile capable of reaching the United States.

-Throughout 2017, following Donald Trump's ascension to the US presidency, tensions between the United States and North Korea increased, and there was heightened rhetoric between the two, with Trump threatening "fire and fury" if North Korea ever attacked U.S. territory amid North Korean threats to test missiles that would land near Guam.
+Throughout 2017, following Donald Trump's ascension to the US presidency, relations between the United States and North Korea worsened, and there was a period of heightened tension between the two countries.
 The tensions substantially decreased in 2018, and a détente developed.
-A series of summits took place between Kim Jong-un of North Korea, President Moon Jae-in of South Korea, and President Trump.
+A series of summits took place between North Korea, South Korea and the United States, though the talks ultimately broke down.

-On 10 January 2021, Kim Jong-un was formally elected as the General Secretary in 8th Congress of the Workers' Party of Korea, a title previously held by Kim Jong-il.
-On 24 March 2022, North Korea conducted a successful ICBM test launch for the first time since the 2017 crisis.
-In September 2022, North Korea passed a law that declared itself a nuclear state.
+On 30 December 2023, Kim Jong Un marked a significant departure from the longstanding position of mutual claims over the entire Korean Peninsula by both North and South Korea.
+In 2024, North Korea deployed a contingent of troops to Russia in support of Russia's war against Ukraine.